-The 1950 24 Hours of Le Mans race saw the entry of two Cadillac Series 61 racers: one a production model fitted with a racing engine, the other was nicknamed “Le Monstre” for its wild aerodynamic appearance completely unlike that of any post-war Cadillac.
+The 1950 24 Hours of Le Mans race saw the entry of two Cadillac Series 61 racers: one was a production model fitted with a racing engine; the other was nicknamed “Le Monstre” for its wild, aerodynamic appearance that was completely unlike that of any other postwar Cadillac.

-The Cadillac CTS-V.R debuted in 2004 in the ultra-competitive SCCA World Challenge GT Championship.
-Based on the first-generation Cadillac CTS-V, it was a proven success with a Manufacturer Championship, a Driver Championship, 10 overall wins, 7 pole position starts and 36 podium finishes before retiring in 2007.
+The Cadillac CTS-V debuted in 2004 in the ultra-competitive SCCA World Challenge GT Championship.
+Based on the first-generation Cadillac CTS-V, it was a proven success with a Manufacturer Championship, a Driver Championship, 12 overall wins, seven pole position starts and 36 podium finishes before retiring in 2007.

-Cadillac Racing has returned to endurance motorsport, with the introduction of the first-ever Cadillac Dpi-V.R prototype racer, which won its debut race at the Rolex 24 at Daytona.
-The IMSA WeatherTech Championship is a global racing series featuring longer endurance races where the Cadillac Racing Dpi-V.R currently dominates the Prototype class.
+Cadillac Racing has returned to endurance motorsport with the introduction of the first-ever Cadillac DPi-V.R prototype racer, which won its debut race at the 2017 Rolex 24 at Daytona.
+The IMSA WeatherTech Championship is a global racing series featuring longer endurance races where the Cadillac Racing DPi-V.R currently shines among the Prototype class.

-Experience the power of the V-Series during a two-day performance driving school - Included at no additional cost for new 2017 and later V-Series owners.
+Experience the power of the V-Series during a 2-day performance driving school at the Spring Mountain V-Academy—included at no additional cost for 2018 and newer V-Series owners.

-For over half a century, Cadillac Racing has pushed the limits on some of America’s toughest racing circuits.
+For more than half a century, Cadillac Racing has pushed the limits on some of America’s notably challenging racing circuits.